-The Improper Relationship Between Educator and Student crime in the state of Texas gives police the right to arrest you if they believe you are an employee of a primary or secondary school and you engaged in either sexual contact with or the online solicitation of: a student at your school, a student in the same school district, or a student participating in an educational activity sponsored by a school.
+The Texas Improper Relationship Between Educator and Student law gives police the right to arrest you if they believe you you are an employee of a primary or secondary school, and you engaged in either sexual contact with or the online solicitation of: a student at your school, a student in the same school district, or a student participating in an educational activity sponsored by a school.

-- What is the law in Texas about Improper Relationship Between Educator and Student?
+- What is the current Texas law about Improper Relationship Between Educator and Student?

 - What age differences are prohibited?